SonuSRaj123/ManoRanjan/README.md

 ## <a name="features"></a>Features :
 1) Autocomplete- While searching for the movie, you are automatically suggested to fill it.
-2) Unveil movie details-The name of the movie, genre, release date, overview, poster card are fetched from the api and displayed elegantly.
+2)Movie Details-The name of the movie, genre, release date, overview, poster card are fetched from the api and displayed elegantly.
 3) Movie cast- Top 10 cast of the movie is showcased with their original name and the name of the character in the movie.
 4) Poster Card- You can click on 'Know More' to get to know more about your favourite cast,
-5) Suggest similar movies- Display top 10 Recommended movies based on sentiments analysis
+5) Suggest similar movies- Display top Recommended movies based on sentiments analysis
 6) Reviews fetched from IMDB api are displayed on which sentiment analysis is done.
+7) Supports every type of Movie.
+8) Wish List.

 ## <a name="technologystack"></a>Tech Stack:
 * _Python(Flask)_